dex0o0/dollar-stalker/README.md

 # dollar-stalker
-say you about dollar price
+this proj say you about dollar price